mysociety/fixmystreet/updating/ami.md

 to try checking out your repository elsewhere and trying the merge there first, to see if it there are any problems.

-Then you will want to run:
+After updating the code, you should run the following commands to update any needed dependencies and any schema changes to your database.
+It's a good idea to take a backup of your database first.

     fms@ip-10-58-191-98:~/fixmystreet$ bin/install_perl_modules

-to make sure any new Perl modules needed are installed.
-Take a backup of your database, and then run:

     fms@ip-10-58-191-98:~/fixmystreet$ bin/update-schema --commit

-to look at the state of your database and bring it up to date with any changes.
+    fms@ip-10-58-191-98:~/fixmystreet$ bin/make-css
+    fms@ip-10-58-191-98:~/fixmystreet$ commonlib/bin/gettext-makemo

-Of course, if you have made changes to the schema yourself, this may not work, please feel free to [contact us](/community/) to discuss it first.
+If you have made changes to the schema yourself, this may not work, please feel free to [contact us](/community/) to discuss it first.

 Lastly, you should restart the Catalyst FastCGI server with: